emsuru/charlie-01-data-collection/README.md

-# Immo Eliza - Real Estate Data Scraper
+# Immo Charlie Phase 01: Real Estate Data Scraper

 ## 📖 Description

-This Scraper is designed to collect data on real estate properties across Belgium to aid in the development of a machine learning model for price prediction.
+This Scraper is designed to collect data on real estate properties for sale across Belgium.
+It is phase 1 of a total of 4 phases of a larger project to develop a machine learning model for price prediction.

 ## 🛠️ Features